[5 minutes reading time]

 Applause soon filled the hall.”

-At the Roskilde shipyard were men and women with such magic in their fingers, fitting perfect mortice joints, smelting iron for nails.
-They were constructing longships, as did the Danes in ages past.
-In the modernist museum of shuttered concrete, the sea slapping at the base of windowed hall, were the five Skuldelev ships, propped above a floor of stones.
-The wood was bog-black.
-There were sweeping lines from stern to prow, on one of which was placed a golden dragon’s head.
-These were found twenty leagues north, raised from mud fifty years ago.
+They have sweeping lines from stern to prow, on one of which is placed a golden dragon’s head.
+These ships were found twenty leagues north, raised from mud.
 They had been sunk as a defensive barrier to prevent attacks from sea.

 “I have heard he is open-handed and generous,